Algorithmic Shortlisting in Participatory Budgeting: Preliminaries

-A PB process is defined by a set of \textit{projects to be funded} (resulting from the proposal and consolidation phases explained in Section \ref{sec:introduction}), a budget, and a profile of preferences provided by citizens.
-Upon publication of the consolidated projects, eligible citizens are invited to vote during a pre-defined time window.
-Citizens are typically asked to select up to $k$ projects (e.g., $k = 3$ in the participatory budgeting processes of Toulouse 2022-2024 and Wrocław 2016-2017 analyzed in this paper), either online or on-site.
-Each project usually includes a textual description (typically between $20$ and $150$ words), a cost estimate,\footnote{Cost estimates are provided by the town hall or a similar entity and are not required during the initial proposal phase.} and, sometimes, an image.
-Once the voting phase concludes, a pre-fixed algorithm is used to select the projects that will be funded given the global budget constraint and the elicited preferences.
-Currently, greedy mechanisms are commonly used by municipalities due to their simplicity and explainability, but there are many other ways to select proposals in a PB process, such as the method of equal shares \citep{PierczynskiSP21}, quadratic voting \citep{lalley2016quadratic}, or knapsack methods \citep{goel2019knapsack}.
+A PB campaign starts with the announcement of an available budget by the organising body, followed by the collection of project proposals from the population.
+A shortlisting phase follows, and eligible citizens are then invited to vote on the consolidated list of projects during a pre-defined time window.
+Citizens are typically asked to select up to $k$ projects ($k = 3$ in Toulouse, $k=2$ in Wroclaw, and $k=10$ in Warszawa, the cities analyzed in this paper), either online or on-site.
+Once votes have been collected, a voting rule selects a set of projects to be funded given the budget constraint and the elicited preferences.
+The greedy rule\footnote{The greedy rule selects projects in order of vote count, each time updating the remaining budget and skipping a project if there is not enough remaining budget to fund it \citep{aziz2020participatory}.} is the most commonly used by municipalities due to its simplicity and explainability, but there are many other ways to select winning projects in PB, such as the method of equal shares \citep{PierczynskiSP21}, quadratic voting \citep{lalley2016quadratic}, or knapsack methods \citep{goel2019knapsack}.

-Our data is publicly accessible and was collected through web scraping.
-For each city and year, we have constructed a database containing the list of consolidated projects, each of them defined by a unique project ID, project name, textual description, associated category, estimated cost, and the district or neighborhood where the project was submitted.
-In addition, each project presents the total number of votes received.
-Table \ref{tab:participation_summary} provides details of the four PB campaigns in the two cities considered.